The CRISC Campus

 23 June 2017

 Certified in Risk and Information Systems Control (CRISC) Training Course

-Essential CRISC books and study guides available from IT Governance
+Essential CRISC books and study guides

 As preparation is the essential ingredient to passing the CRISC examination, we strongly recommend that all delegates purchase the CRISC Exam and Study Guides prior to taking the relevant course.
 IT Governance is the exclusive approved reseller of ISACA publications in the UK and all titles are available from our dedicated ISACA Certification Bookstore.

 We particularly recommend that you purchase the Official CRISC Exam Passport package, which contains copies of the CRISC Review Manual, 6th Edition and CRISC Review Questions, Answers and Explanations Manual, 4th Edition.